wistoft/jawis/packages/javi/README.md

 - [Jacs](https://www.npmjs.com/package/@jawis/jacs) is used to transpile
   TypeScript for both test cases and scripts.
 It transpiles and caches results in the same process javi runs in.
-When a new worker thread starts, it can receive the cached source files through shared memory.
+When a new worker thread starts, it receives the cached source files through shared memory.
 - Changes in test files or files they import are detected by [WatchableProcess](https://www.npmjs.com/package/@jawis/jab-node).
-Javi kills processes with old code, and restarts executing test cases, so test results are always from running on a consistent codebase.
+Javi kills processes with old code, and restarts executing test cases, so test results are always from a consistent codebase.
 I.e. it's guaranteed that no file used by the test case changed during execution.

 ## Limitations

 - Test cases must be placed in a separate folder.
-Tests in subfolders are included. subfolders prefixed `_` are ignored.
+Tests in subfolders are included.
+Subfolders prefixed `_` are ignored.
-- TypeScript is only be transpiled.
+- TypeScript is only transpiled.
 This could be viewed as beneficial, actually.
-Because one can execute test cases, even if there are type errors.
+  Because one can execute code with type errors.
 That's useful some times.
   - It's beneficial the make a
     [vscode task](https://code.visualstudio.com/docs/editor/tasks#_typescript-hello-world)
     to compile TypeScript, and show errors in vscode.
 A vscode task is the best